What is Miley Cyrus net worth 2023?

 1. Has Miley Cyrus made most of her money from music?

-While Miley Cyrus has undoubtedly earned a significant portion of her wealth from her music career, she has also diversified her income streams through acting, business ventures, and endorsements.
+Yes, Miley Cyrus has made a significant portion of her wealth from her music career.
+Her successful albums, sold-out tours, and streaming royalties have contributed to her financial success.

 2. What are some of Miley Cyrus’ notable business ventures?